-For example, shadowing will present you with opportunities to learn new words.
+- Shadowing presents you with opportunities to learn new words.
 Not only will this increase your vocabulary, but you’ll be introduced to the word as it sounds, not necessarily as it looks.
 Oftentimes, this association forms a much stronger bond between the word and its meaning, especially for those who learn by physical means, rather than visual.
-You can even learn new phrases and draw the connection between how they’re said and how they translate into English.

 To take full advantage of the benefits of shadowing, there are a few things to keep in mind.

-How to Use Radio D Podcasts as a Shadowing Resource
+How to Use Radio D Podcast Episodes as a Shadowing Resource

 For great shadowing practice, don’t just listen to the podcast.
-First, navigate to Deutsche Welle’s website to find a PDF manuscript of the episode, which you can use to follow along.
+Find the PDF transcript by clicking on each episode link in iTunes and then clicking on “Episode Website.”
+You can use this to follow along with the text.
 You’ll also find some grammar and listening exercises (and yes, solutions as well) which you can use to check your comprehension.

 To get the most out of these podcasts in terms of shadowing, keep a few things in mind.
-Shadowing emphasizes repeating words you hear, but listen to the sounds of the podcast as well.
+Shadowing emphasizes repeating words you hear, but listen to the sounds of the podcast as well, especially in Radio D which has great sound design.
 What audio cues can you pick up that act as context clues for what’s going on?

 Also, note intonation.
 This includes emphasis on certain words or even syllables of a word.
 In the very first episode of Radio D’s series, you’ll hear the male character say “Hallo” (“Hello”) twice, each time with a different intonation.
 The first time is a bit quizzical, and the second time seems to request a response.
 You’d be surprised how much information you can pick up just through intonation, even if you didn’t know a single word in the language of the speaker.

-In the case of Radio D, beginners should use the provided PDF alongside their shadowing routine.
-Use the PDF to guide your mind along with the audio you hear.
-Shadow as much German as you can, and feel free to skip back a few seconds to shadow words of choice multiple times.
+Shadow as much German as you can, using the transcript when you need to, and feel free to skip back a few seconds to shadow words of choice multiple times.
 If you feel like you didn’t understand an episode enough to summarize it to a friend, listen to it again, practicing your shadowing once more as well.

 Check for German versions of your favorite audiobooks wherever you get your English audiobooks from.

-How to Use Audiobooks as a Shadowing Resource
+How to Use Audio Stories on YouTube as a Shadowing Resource

 How to Use YouTube Videos as a Shadowing Resource